-The search results currently provided did not mention any specific content regarding the Qing Emperor's daughter, the Princess, in the Qing Yu Nian's literature.
+Joy of Life's literary works about the Qing Emperor's daughter, the princess, were not mentioned in the search results.
 Thus, it was impossible to determine if there were any foreign languages related to the Qing Emperor's daughter, Princess.

 The Qing Emperor did not have a daughter.
 There was an ambiguous relationship between the Qing Emperor and the Eldest Princess, but they did not give birth to any children.
 The Qing Emperor's illegitimate son was Lin Ruofu's eldest son, Lin Dabao.
 Therefore, the Qing Emperor did not have a daughter.